blakesmods/web/apps/web/content/wiki/1.12/mysticalagriculture/items/soulium-dagger.md

 ## Usage

 Killing a mob with a Soulium Dagger will have a chance to drop a [Mob Chunk](mob-chunks.md) for that mob.
-Each Mob Chunk has it's drop chance listed in it's tooltip.
+Each Mob Chunk has it's drop chance listed in its tooltip.